anton-musrevinu/logical_interpretation_of_autoencoders/README.md

 - **Phase one**: the lowlevel feature learning part, done by autoencoders (implemented in PyTorch)
 - **Phase two**: the highlevel feature learning part as well as evaluation, done by PSDDs (implemented in scala/python)

-## Dependencies for using the python implementation:
+## Dependencies for using the python implementation (ONLY LINUX supported):
 - Python >= 3.5 (https://www.python.org/)
 -- numpy(http://www.numpy.org/)
 -- scipy (https://www.scipy.org/)